Vijay-kumar-bantu/chat-app-turbo/README.md

 ### Setup Environment Variables

-Before running the application, ensure you create `.env` files for both the `frontend` and `backend` applications.
+Before running the application, ensure you create `.env` for dev and `.env.prod`for docker for both the `frontend` and `backend` applications.
 Use the `.env.example` files provided in their respective directories as a reference.

 ```sh
 # For frontend